Certificate in Program Evaluation

-- have completed a Bachelor’s or Master’s degree in a professional or social science discipline (e.g., public administration, criminal justice, social work, education, business administration, sociology or economics).
+1. Have completed a Bachelor’s or Master’s degree in a professional or social science discipline (e.g., public administration, criminal justice, social work, education, business administration, sociology, or economics).

 How to apply

-- Official sealed transcripts (or interim transcripts) requested from every post-secondary institution you have attended showing grade/course achievement as per entrance requirements.
-These must be sent directly from the institution to the UFV Admissions office at 33844 King Road, Abbotsford, BC CANADA V2S 7M8.
+• Official sealed transcripts (or interim transcripts) from every post-secondary institution you have attended showing grade/course achievement as per entrance requirements.
+To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

-- Three letters of reference.
+• Three letters of reference (at least one of which must be from an academic, and at least one of which must be from someone who can speak to your work experience).
 Please use the forms provided in the application package.
-Have the letters completed, sealed, signed, and returned with your application package.
+Have the letters completed, sealed, and signed, and returned with your application package.

-You will be advised of an admission decision and provided with registration information.
-A deposit is required when you register (see fees and additional costs section below).
+2. You will be advised of an admission decision and provided with registration information.
+A deposit is required prior to registration (see Fees and additional costs section below).
 This money will be applied toward your tuition fees.
 Final payment of all course fees is due the end of the second week of classes.

 Fees and additional costs

-See the Fees and Other Costs section of the UFV calendar.
-For the 2012/13 academic year, graduate fees are 529.81 per credit.
+See the Fees and Other Costs section.
 There will be additional costs for textbooks.